genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/01_excel-reference.md

 ### Functions

-The conversion script turns Excel functions in the named workbook into kotlin code.
+The conversion script turns Excel functions in the named workbook into Kotlin code.
 The [most common Excel functions](/server-modules/integration/excel-to-genesis/excel-functions/) are all covered.

 ### Column headings and field names

-Column names will be turned into field names by the conversion process, which also analyses the content and allocates a field type for each one.
+The conversion process turns Excel column names into Genesis field names.
+It analyses the content of the column to determine the field type of each fieldd.

 The fields are automatically sampled by the command to allocate a type.
 If there is ambiguity, it sets the field as STRONG.

-It is recommended that you shorten long column headings before you make the conversion.
+**It is recommended that you shorten long column headings before you make the conversion**.
 In general, you want short and usable field names in your data model.
 It is quicker to do this before running the script, rather than editing the fields dictionary and other files that are generated.

 ### Files created
 The conversion creates a folder called `/home/core/run/_name_.cfg` where _name_ is the application name specified in the script.
 This contains: